privacysandbox/protected-auction-services-docs/key_value_service_trust_model.md

 The initial implementation strategy for the key/value service is as follows:

-*   A subsequent update of the [API explainer](https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_API.md) would incorporate new parameters to the Read API to facilitate secure communication, [Github issue here](https://github.com/WICG/turtledove/issues/294).
+*   A newer version of the query API dedicated for the TEE-based service is presented in the [API explainer](https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_API.md).
 *   The TEE based key/value service implementation would be deployed on cloud service(s) which support needed security features.
 We envision the key/value service being capable of deployment with multiple cloud providers.
+Currently the implementation is [available for testing](https://github.com/privacysandbox/fledge-key-value-service) and its development to add more features and improve its production-readiness is in progress.

 ## Support for user-defined functions (UDFs)